Christie Macaluso

-Christie Albert Macaluso (born June 12, 1945) is an American prelate of the Catholic Church.
-He served as auxiliary bishop of the Archdiocese of Hartford in Connecticut from 1997 to 2017.
-Since 2017 he serves as auxiliary bishop emeritus of Hartford.
+Christie Albert Macaluso (born June 12, 1945) is an American Catholic prelate who served as auxiliary bishop of the Archdiocese of Hartford in Connecticut from 1997 to 2017.

 Biography

 Early life and education

 Christie Macaluso was born on June 12, 1945, in Hartford, Connecticut, to Albert Carl and Helen (née Meaney) Macaluso; his father's family was from Palermo, Sicily, and his mother was of Irish descent.

 Macaluso studied at St. Thomas Seminary in Bloomfield, Connecticut, and St. Mary's Seminary in Baltimore, Maryland, obtaining a Bachelor of Philosophy degree and a Master of Sacred Theology degree.
 He also holds a Master of Philosophy degree from Trinity College, and a Master of Psychology degree from New York University.

 Priesthood

 Macaluso was ordained to the priesthood for the Archdiocese of Hartford by Archbishop John Francis Whealon on May 22, 1971.
 After his ordination, Macaluso served as assistant pastor at St. Thomas the Apostle Parish in West Hartford, Connecticut, and at St. Joseph Parish in New Britain, Connecticut.

 Macaluso later became a professor of philosophy at St. Thomas Seminary.
 In 1980, he was appointed dean of the seminary and rector in 1985.
 While serving as rector, Macaluso was also assigned as a weekend assistant pastor at St. Francis Parish in Torrington, Connecticut, and Sacred Heart Parish in Bloomfield, Connecticut.

 In 1991, Macaluso was named pastor of the Cathedral of St. Joseph Parish in Hartford.
 He was also appointed as episcopal vicar for the Hartford Vicariate in 1995.
-Macaluso was also raised by the Vatican to the rank of honorary prelate of his holiness in 1995.
+Macaluso was raised by the Vatican to the rank of honorary prelate in 1995.